 Cold water training

-While I have incorporated the habit of daily cold showers already a while ago into my life, I also took on proper cold water training in the weeks leading up to the race as part of my World’s Toughest Mudder training.
+While I have incorporated the habit of daily cold showers already a while ago into my life (read my blogpost about the 9 benefits of cold showers), I also took on proper cold water training in the weeks leading up to the race as part of my World’s Toughest Mudder training.
 I would usually get up early in the morning, put on my wetsuit and go out for a run in the park.
 In the park I would jump into the local stream to get wet and cold, then run a bit, do some pull-up and repeat the whole process 3-4 times.
 The fact that it was dark not only helped with my mental training, it also made sure that not a lot of people saw me while I was doing this. (although I have video proof of it)

 Although a lot of the things I’ve done to prepare for this race like the cold water training, or the various races in bad weather have also trained my mental strength, I have tried some other things to prepare mentally.
 I’ve climbed Austria’s highest mountain Großglockner (3800m) to get rid my fear of heights.
 I tried to learn how to jump from the 10m diving tower to help with the cliff jump.
 Although I was not successful on these (I still have fear of heights and I would not jump the cliff) I am proud that I have at least tried.